 The educational effectiveness of ICT depends on how and for what purpose they are used.
 In Abheda Foundation we seek to be the backbone of the growth of education in the nation.
-Hence we are creating a strong base of what can be called Student Support Hubs (SSH).
-These SSHs can reside in a school or a home or a coaching centre for the underprivileged or can be built afresh.
-Partnering with right NGOs and sponsors, Abheda provides in these hubs the best quality education to the students from marginalized sections of the society in tuition mode - online and offline - with digital education support materials - either developed by Abheda or researched and assimilated from internet - that are pertinent to their everyday school activities.
+Hence we are creating a strong base of what is called Abheda eSchool.
+These eSchools can reside in a normal school or a home or a coaching centre for the underprivileged or can be built afresh.
+Partnering with right NGOs and sponsors or promoting entrepreneurship, Abheda provides in these eSchools the best quality education to the students from marginalized sections of the society in a tuition mode - online and offline - with digital education support materials - either developed by Abheda or researched and assimilated from internet - that are pertinent to their everyday school activities.
 These are supplemented with tutelage using interest creating materials from the web, which are researched and assimilated by Abheda team.
 Add to them Abheda’s free flagship applications Abheda English and English CourseTutor.
 At an Abheda eSchool, we are offering two courses - Easy English (for students) and Communicative English (for professionals).

 The above contents coupled with our delivery models, the courses and the methodology constitute Abheda Foundation Digital Media Platform for semi-privileged and underprivileged students.
 Delivery is being effected either through self-learning with low-cost tablets in semi-supervised mode (Self-learning model) or by creating classrooms at Abheda eSchools through tablets loaded with Abheda English and attached to a TV in totally-supervised mode (Classroom model).
 We also promote distance teaching in this platform too (Virtual Model).
 Please view 'How We Do' page for more details of these operating/delivery models.

 Digital contents are still out of reach of the underprivileged, so Abheda eSchools are being instituted in the rural and semi-urban parts of West Bengal.
-Teaching English through Abheda English has been our main objective there, English being the need of the hour.
-While some projects (e.g. Tablet based Self-learning Project for Abheda’s Students) are very successful, we have enriched our experiences through others.
+Teaching English through Abheda English and English CourseTutor has been our main objective here, English being the need of the hour.